Primo-hash/scaling_scheduler/README.md

 git clone --recurse-submodules https://git.gvk.idi.ntnu.no/Primo/scaling_scheduler.git

 * Edit scale_env.yaml with all necessary values from openstack
+* Permissions might need to be changed on setup.sh to make it executable (chmod)
 * Run setup.sh on a manager instance (Ubuntu) that is authenticated in the openstack cli (e.g run service user script)

 Example environment variables